 Also Read: Value Of Old Pennies By Year (1959-Present)

-The highest recorded sale reached $495 for an MS-69 Red (RD) specimen maintaining original copper brilliance, while Red-Brown (RB) examples with partial toning and fully Brown (BN) coins command progressively lower premiums, demonstrating that color preservation significantly impacts value even for common-date pennies.
+The highest recorded sale reached $495 for an MS-69 Red specimen maintaining original copper brilliance.
+Red-Brown (RB) and Brown (BN) examples command progressively lower premiums, so color preservation is critical for top-dollar results.

 2003 No Mint Mark Penny Price/Grade Chart